hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_ed538fda-6fdb-4298-947f-f9d8fa85b2cc-0_0.content.md

 ## Contact Us

 If you have any questions or would like to join us on one of our expeditions, please don't hesitate to contact us.
-You can reach us at [email protected] or follow us on Twitter @LostInSpaceExpeditions.
+You can reach us at me@pavolhejny.com or follow us on Twitter @LostInSpaceExpeditions.

 Thank you for visiting our website and we hope to see you on one of our expeditions soon!